ushahidi/opendesign/README.md

 # About Open Design

+## How to talk to us

+You can join the Open Design slack [here](https://join.slack.com/t/open-design-is/shared_invite/enQtODMwMzE0MTgxMDkyLTk0MGViYWI0NWJjNjQ3NDM5MzNjNDcwYjNmYzc3NmFlYTZkODVlMzY3ZDc3NTY5MzI5M2E5NzM2ZWU1YjMxNmE)

+You can talk to us on any of the Open Design issues via comments.

+You can contact us via [twitter @Opendesignis](https://twitter.com/opendesignis) and [facebook @opendesignis (https://www.facebook.com/OpenDesignIs/)

 ## Design should be open for all.
 A project to create accessible processes for designers to collaborate and contribute to humanitarian open source software.